We have already explained the case for Calvinism (see “Calvinism versus Arminianism”). Here we will give the biblical case for the Arminian view.

 Hermeneutical Principles for Disputed Passages

 There are a number of passages that Arminians need to address in this discussion.
-These passages are all answered below.
+We respond to these in detail below.
 However, before jumping to these passages, consider these four hermeneutical principles that should be considered.

 PRINCIPLE #1: The “Me” or “We” principle.